-Sniffing out lymphoma by turning dogs into humansApril 6th, 2011 in Cancer /
+Sniffing out lymphoma by turning dogs into humansApril 6, 2011 in Medicine & Health / Cancer

 Researchers at North Carolina State University are narrowing the search for genes involved in non-Hodgkin lymphoma by turning dogs into humans.